-A recent Intergovernmental Panel on Climate Change report estimates with confidence that there will be a further 1.5 degrees Celsius increase in Earth’s surface temperature between 2030 and 2052, with alarming potential climate risks including rising land and sea temperatures, extreme rainfall and temperature fluctuations, and continued rising sea levels.
+A recent Intergovernmental Panel on Climate Change (IPCC) report estimates with confidence that there will be a further 1.5 degrees Celsius increase in Earth’s surface temperature between 2030 and 2052.
+This has the potential for alarming climate risks including rising land and sea temperatures, extreme rainfall and temperature fluctuations, and continued rising sea levels.

-Although long-term quantitative data on the interactions of climate and peace is scarce, what is available suggests that climate has played a role in triggering or exacerbating conflict through its effects on livelihood security and resource availability.
+Although long-term quantitative data on the interactions of climate and peace is scarce, the available data suggests climate has played a role in triggering or exacerbating conflict through its effects on livelihood, security and resource availability.